Mirantis/mke-docs/content/docs/release-notes/4.0.0/known-issues.md

 Any party with knowledge of the MKE 4 URL can access Prometheus without authentication.

 No workaround is available at this time.

+## [BOP-891] Upgrade from MKE 3.x fails if kubeconfig file is present in ~/.mke/

+Upgrade to MKE 4 fails if there is a `kubeconf` file present in ~/.mke/ of the source MKE 3.x system.

+No workaround is available at this time.